Houdini 21.0 Crowd simulations

 Change the frame range used to generate the path

-In the Crowd MotionPath SOP, change the Start/End/Inc values.
+On the Crowd MotionPath SOP, change the Start/End/Inc values.

-Build the agent paths from a simulation
+Build the agent paths from a crowd simulation

-Instead of building the agent paths based on the motion in animation clips, the paths can also be generated from a simulation.
+Instead of building the agent paths based on the motion in animation clips, the paths can also be generated from a crowd simulation.

 In the example below, the crowd simulation DOP network makes the agents wander around and avoid each other.
 To generate paths from the DOP simulation: